 On July 28, 1914, the Austro-Hungarian Empire declared war on Serbia, starting World War I. When a Serbian nationalist assassinated the Archduke (heir to the throne) of the Austrian empire to protest Austro-Hungarian occupation of Serbian territory, he never could have seen the incredible consequences of the worst war in human history (until World War II).
 Sometimes assassinations or attempted assassinations result in events unfolding differently than those anticipated by the assassin.
 Here we list 10 such incidents, in no particular order.
-What assassinations or attempts would you include?

 10. Franz Ferdinand, 1914.

 As described above, all that was accomplished was the anger Austria-Hungary felt at the murder resulted in ruination of millions of lives, including incredible hardships for plotters’ own people.

 9. Reinhard Heydrich, 1942.

 One of the most despicable of the Nazi elite, Heydrich was the founder of the SD and was instrumental in orchestrating the Holocaust.
 The Czech government in exile used British trained partisans to murder Heydrich, something that was hotly debated for the possible consequences (reprisals).
 Sure enough, the Nazis retaliated, razing the Czech city of Lidice to the ground and killing every man and boy over 16 (184).
 The women and children (272) were sent to concentration camps, and no let up in the murder of Jews and others was accomplished.
 During the search for conspirators, another 157 people were murdered and thousands of houses were torn apart when searched for evidence.
 The little village of Lezaky was also razed to the ground, and all 33 adults (men and women) were killed, the children removed for “aryanization.”

 8. Benigno Aquino, Jr, 1983.